 - A single student must certify:

-$84,232 for the standard cost of attendance for international students (including tuition, fees, living expenses and books) plus the cost of her/his return airfare in guaranteed, available funds (through a scholarship, personal funds in a U.S. bank, or agency sponsorship, or combination thereof).
+$91,788 for the standard cost of attendance for international students (including tuition, fees, living expenses and books) plus the cost of individual return airfare in guaranteed, available funds (through a scholarship, personal funds in a U.S. bank, agency sponsorship, or combination thereof).
 Students enrolling in the Teaching & Teacher Leadership (TTL) Program must certify an additional $3,058, totalling $94,846.